 Before we consider how the TXV works, we will explain its parts.
 The sensing bulb senses the temperature changes needed to start the cooling process.
 The capillary tube connects the sensing bulb to the TXV and carries its supply of refrigerant.
 This refrigerant is separate from the refrigerant in the rest of the air conditioning system.
 As you travel down from the top of the powerhead, the first internal part is a diaphragm.
 This diaphragm is a thin piece of metal that responds to pressure changes.
 A pressure spring is at a level below the horizontally intersecting pipe.
-It also moves in response to pressure changes.

 Pressure changes play a significant role in TXV operations.
 As you’ll soon learn, pressure changes open and close the TXV to release or stop the flow of refrigerant within your air conditioning system.
 The Ideal Gas Law states that pressure increases when temperature increases.
 When the temperature decreases, pressure decreases with it.
 This law in action is what drives TXV performance.